Mdotta/Mdotta/README.md

 When I have some time and energy, I usually spend it learning Go or some other new tech that caught my attention somewhere on the internet.

 ### My hobbies
-I enjoy gaming (mainly FPS or adventure but I appreciate every genre), music and bouldering (kinda new to it, been falling a lot).
+I enjoy gaming, music, gym and bouldering (kinda new to it, been falling a lot).

+Those are the main things but I'm always trying something new!